linemanjs/lineman-backbone-template/README.md

 4. lineman run --force
 5. open your web browser to localhost:8000

-Hopefully this helps you get up and running with AngularJS!
+Hopefully this helps you get up and running with BackboneJS!